Smart ways to stretch your dollars on a very tight budget

 Another boost is we do not feel the need to go to the movies, eat out, or any of the things we see young people spending so much money on today!
 As long as we live within our means, we are happy and content.
 We have many things we do as a family that is entertaining, and creative that does not cost us money!

-Another thing is, Don't forget to check out the Internet for recipes, and places to sell your arts and crafts!
-There are also lots of places you can secure a free Web Site that does allow you to sell your goods from.
+Another thing is, don't forget to check out the Internet for recipes, and places to sell your arts and crafts!
+There are also lots of places you can secure a free web site that does allow you to sell your goods from.
 However, keep in mind that only about 3% of the Internet population is looking to buy.
 The other 97% is gleaning ideas, or just checking things out!
-If your ISP has a local Classifieds section, they most likely do not charge those who purchase their service.
-That is a good place to sell!